- Located in Asheville, NC

 His published books include collections of wisdom from naturalistic philosophers such as Muir, Thoreau, Emerson, Whitman, Fuller and Burroughs. his ninth book is a short novel on John Muir and Jesus, with the young Palestinian appearing as an atheist who learns from his new Scottish friend to seek fulfillment in his home on earth.
 For three years I lived a simple lifestyle in a one-room cabin on an island in the Pacific Northwest, cutting trails, harvesting on an organic farm and writing.

 I am married to a Presbyterian Minister who directs a large and influential Interfaith Council of which I, as a freethinker, am a member (I recently led a retreat on Natural Spirituality and quoted from Walt Whitman for a "benediction" at an annual dinner).

-For more information on Chris, you can check out the below links:
+For more information on Chris, you can check out his website.